rcorre/tact/README.md

 `dateFormat` is the format used to parse and print dates.
 See `man strftime` for format options.
 **default: %m/%d/%y**

+`editcommand` is the command used to open an editor to modify transactions.
+This should include exactly one `%s` format argument, which will be populated with the path of the temporary file containing the transactions to be edited.
+**default: vim %s**

 The `alias` section allows you to define your own keywords to use.